-The donation must be both of these:
+The donation must be all of these:

 If you made the donation through a text message, use your phone bill to verify the donation.
 The bill must show all of these:

-Name of donee organization
+Name of the organization you donated to

 Date of donation